 - A. Opinion 1 must not be read to imply that the Company cannot be dissolved (ontbonden).
 A company such as the Company may be dissolved, inter alia by the competent court at the request of the company's board of directors, any interested party (belanghebbende) or the public prosecution office in certain circumstances, such as when there are certain defects in the incorporation of the company.
 Any such dissolution will not have retro-active effect. - B. Pursuant to Section 2:7 NCC, any transaction entered into by a legal entity may be nullified by the legal entity itself or its liquidator in bankruptcy proceedings (curator) if the objects of that entity were transgressed by the transaction and the other party to the transaction knew or should have known this without independent investigation (wist of zonder eigen onderzoek moest weten).
 The Netherlands Supreme Court (Hoge Raad der Nederlanden) has ruled that in determining whether the objects of a legal entity are transgressed, not only the description of the objects in that legal entity's articles of association (statuten) is decisive, but all (relevant) circumstances must be taken into account, in particular whether the interests of the legal entity were served by the transaction.
-Based on the objects clauses contained in the Articles of Association as they read at each Relevant Moment, we have no reason to believe that, by entering into the Notarial Deeds of Issue or the Deeds of Issue, the Company transgressed the description of the objects contained in the Articles of Association as they read at that time.
-However, we cannot assess whether there are other relevant circumstances that must be taken into account, in particular whether the interests of the Company were served by entering into the Notarial Deeds of Issue or the Deeds of Issue since this is a matter of fact.
+Based on the objects clause contained in the Current Articles, we have no reason to believe that, by issuing Registered Securities, the Company would transgress the description of the objects contained in the Current Articles.
+However, we cannot assess whether there are other relevant circumstances that must be taken into account, in particular whether the interests of the Company are served by issuing Registered Securities since this is a matter of fact. - C. The opinions expressed in this opinion letter may be limited or affected by: - a. any applicable bankruptcy, insolvency, reorganisation, moratorium or other similar laws or procedures now or hereafter in effect, relating to or affecting the enforcement or protection of creditors' rights generally; - b. the provisions of fraudulent preference and fraudulent conveyance (Actio Pauliana) and similar rights available in other jurisdictions to liquidators in bankruptcy proceedings or creditors; - c. claims based on tort (onrechtmatige daad);